Does it really matter if your site takes one second to load or two? After all, what difference does a second make, right?

 When a visitor clicks on your site, the CDN locates the server closest to them, and the site is loaded from there — this will be the fastest to load.

-There you have it: Six simple ways to speed up your site — the quick wins, if you will.
+There you have it: six simple ways to speed up your site.

 Make sure your website is built with these solid foundations in mind and you should have no problems with load time.